 What is family therapy?

 While families are a basic building block of society, every family has its own set of unique features and behaviours.
-Family therapy is a type of counselling that helps identify these features within the family group.
-A therapist will provide the safe space and opportunity to resolve any issues arising from these.
+Family therapy is a type of counselling that focusses on these bahviours, and issues that arise from them, within the family group.
+A therapist will provide the safe space and opportunity to resolve any issues.

 How can family therapy help?

 We are all born into a family, traditional or otherwise.
 Within this group we learn the various customs and habits that help us grow and develop.
 Intentionally or not, those closest to us shape the way we interpret the world.
-They also form the way in which we relate to other significant people in our lives and to the environment around us.
-Although this influence is vital for our individual development, families sometimes provide an arena for disagreement and disharmony.
-This can often lead to tension and discord within the family group.
-The tensions can become problematic if left unresolved, while individual family members can feel they are held in low regard or have no voice.
+Family members also form the way we relate to others, and to the environment around us.
+Although this influence is vital for our individual development, families are sometimes an arena for disagreement and disharmony.
+This can often lead to tension and discord within the group.
+Tensions can become problematic if left unresolved, with individuals feeling they are held in low regard, or have no voice.

-As a talking therapy, family therapy involves open and safe discussion through which we will examine the relationship between different family members.
-As with individual therapy, every family is different so there can be no predefined counselling path.
+Family therapy involves open and safe discussion through which the relationships between different members are discussed.
+As with individual therapy, every group is different so there can be no predefined counselling path.
 It really depends on what each family member brings to, and expects to get out of, therapy sessions.
-We may set up a framework for better communication, but as a person-centred therapist, I will not direct anyone in the family to take a specific course of action.
-Instead, I will listen to each family member and explore feelings and their role within the group.
-This will allow you to better understand the issues you are facing as a family.
-My role is to help you identify effective ways of communicating with each other and living together.
+If the counsellor uses a person-centred approach, family members won’t be directed to take a specific course of action.
+Instead, each member will be encouraged to explore their feelings and their role within the group.
+This will allow the group to better understand the issues they are facing as a family.
+The therapists role is to help identify effective ways of communicating with each other and living together.

 Counselling will give each family member a way to express themselves in an appropriate manner.
 It allows everyone to be heard, and also to reflect on their own part in the group.
-In other words, it’s a route by which we can appreciate the world as perceived by those closest to us.
+It’s a route by which individuals within the group can appreciate the world as perceived by those closest to them.

 Will all family members be involved?